-Prior to adjusting any of the chassis strobe switches, it is strongly recommended to contact the PESA Customer Service Department for assistance.
+Prior to adjusting any of the chassis strobe switches, it is strongly recommended that you contact PESA's Customer Service Department for assistance.

-For the 64NE chassis Strobe Switch location and settings, see Figure 6.
+For the 64NE chassis Strobe Switch location and settings, see Figure 5-1.

-FIGURE 6: Cheetah 64NE Chassis Strobe Switch Location and Settings (Front View)
+FIGURE 5-1 Cheetah 64NE Chassis Strobe Switch Location and Settings (Front View)